sagemath/sagewiki_to_gh-2022-10-10/days22/dokchitser.md

 root number $w = \prod_p w_p$ * $w_\infty$

-p is a prime of good reduction iff $p \nmid$ discriminant.
+p is a prime of good reduction iff $p$ does not divide the discriminant.
 If E has good reduction at p then $w_p = +1$.

 $p \mid \mid N$ means p is a prime of multiplicative reduction